lgreski/datasciencectacontent/markdown/configureRStudioGitOSXVersion.md

 <img src="./images/configRStudioGit9.png">

 This causes RStudio to display the Git commit window box.
-Enter a commit message into the message entry area, and press the **Commit** button to commit the changes to your local repository.
+First, enter a commit message into the message entry area.
+Next, press the **Commit** button to commit the changes to your local repository.

 <img src="./images/configRStudioGit10.png">